nbren12/personal-website/content/post/2021-version-pinning.md

 ```
 pip install numpy
 ```
-will install NumPy and all it's dependencies.
+will install NumPy and all its dependencies.

 In many cases, a single package manager might not be enough, so one will need to use the system package manager to install tools like compilers, and `pip` to install python packages.
 This is the problem `conda` is trying to solve, but it is not immune itself since there are still packages on PyPi that do not have anaconda packages.
 Therefore, interoperability with `pip` is important.